zzzprojects/learn-orm/tutorials/csharp-tutorial/overview.md

 ## Why C#?

-C# is simple and easy to learn language and it will be instantly recognizable to anyone familiar with C, C++, or Java.
+C# is a simple and easy to learn language and it will be instantly recognizable to anyone familiar with C, C++, or Java.
 Those developers who have worked in any of these languages can easily start working in C# within a short time.

  - The syntax of C# simplifies many of the complexities of C++ and provides powerful features such as nullable types, enumerations, delegates, lambda expressions, and direct memory access.
  - It supports generic methods and types, which enable developers to define custom iteration behaviors that are simple to use by client code.